pebblecode/pebble-handbook/hiring-great-talent/developer/screening-candidates.md

 Tell us about you, your experience, what you’re looking for, why you’re interested in pebble{code}.
 We’ll tell you about us, what we do, how we do it, what we’re currently working on, our aims & some challenges we’re facing.
 If both sides are happy with what they hear, we’ll proceed to the next stage.

-If it helps, it might be useful to use the following 5 Questions to help us quickly screen candidates
+If it helps, it might be useful to use up to 5 from the following questions, to help us quickly screen candidates:

 - What technologies / frameworks / tools are you hoping to be able to try out soon?

- *(Let’s us identify if they’re keen to keep learning, plus learn what kind of things they’re interested in)*
+ *(Let’s us identify if they’re keen to keep learning, plus learn what kind of things they’re interested in.)*

+- How do you follow the latest tech news?

+ *(Looking out for them attending meetups, following good developers on social media, etc.)*

 - How would you compare Angular, Backbone and React?

- *(Firstly tells us that they know a little bit about these, secondly that they can objectively compare things)*
+ *(Firstly tells us that they know a little bit about these, secondly that they can objectively compare things.)*

-- How do you follow the latest tech news?
+- What tools or libraries do you most rely on?

- *(Looking out for them attending meetups, following good developers on e.g. Twitter, etc.)*
+ *(Slightly trick question as we don't really want them to be reliant on libraries.
+A flag would be raised, for example, if they say they couldn't live without JQuery.)*

+- [For Full Stack JS role] What kind of optimisations might you want to make for a mobile web app?

+ *(Check they consider things such as minification, image optimisation, offline caching, request batching...)*

+- [For Full Stack JS role] Do you prefer Promises or Callbacks and why?

+ *(Check they have a basic understanding of core JavaScript constructs, are up to date enough to know about promises support, and can discuss differences.)*

+- [For Full Stack JS role] Could you briefly explain prototypal inheritance for me?

+ *(Check they understand JavaScript fundamentals and can compare to classical OOP)*

 ## Phone Interview 2
 (~20-30mins)